 Source Sans Pro

 So, this was the list of the most popular font from Google fonts.
 These fonts unlike most free fonts were designed by professional type foundries and designers.
-You can safely use them for any project without worrying about licencing.
+You can safely use them for any project without worrying about licensing.